UPPMAX/R-python-julia-matlab-HPC/docs/python/interactivePython.rst

 .. keypoints::

+   You have:

-   - We have seen how to use a compute node interactively, which differs between HPC2N and UPPMAX
+   - seen how to use a compute node interactively, which differs between HPC2N and UPPMAX
-   - We have checked if we are in an interactive session
+   - checked if we are in an interactive session
-   - We have checked if we have booked the right number of cores
+   - checked if we have booked the right number of cores
-   - We have run Python scripts in an interactive session, which differs between HPC2N and UPPMAX
+   - run Python scripts in an interactive session, which differs between HPC2N and UPPMAX
-   - We have seen that not Python scripts can be run interactively on multiples cores
+   - seen that not all Python scripts can be run interactively on multiples cores
-   - We have exited an interactive session
+   - exited an interactive session

 Links
 -----